bluealloy/revm/crates/revm/src/db/README.md

 |
 |
 V
-[Cache State] Fetched data from mdbx and get updated from EVM state.
+[Cache State] Fetched data from database and get updated from EVM state.
 |        \
 |         \
 |          [Block State] contains changes related to block.
 It has original storage (Needed for Loaded acc)